haitch-dot-tech/esp_pwm/README.md

 __Where:__

 __duration__ = the amount of time that it will take the output to fade from one state to the other (high-low or vice versa).
 Fading up or down from the current state is not yet available in this library.

+### Future Implementation
+In the next few version of this library, I hope to add support for:
+- Fading from the current state to a different (user defined, not HIGH or LOW) state
+- Setting up RGB LED outputs with ease (that may in fact become another library)

+### Things that I'd like to add but probably will never make it :P
+- Creating repeatable patterns (stored as an array or something)
+- Smoothing (LEDs don't have a perfect voltage-brightness curve, so you end up with most of the ramp up being before ~75% brightness, and it looks baaad)